MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/java-http-adapter/index.md

     host = new HttpHost("developer.ibm.com");
 }
 ```

 Because every request to your resource will create a new instance of `RSSAdapterResource`, it is important to reuse objects that may impact performance.
-In this example we made the Http client a `static` object and initialized it in a static `init()` method, which gets called by the `init()` of `RSSAdapterApplication` as described above.<br/><br/>
+In this example we made the Http client a `static` object and initialized it in a static `init()` method, which gets called by the `init()` of `RSSAdapterApplication` as described above.

 ### Procedure resource
-#### RSSAdapterResource

 ```java
 @GET